xxradar/pod-routing/attacking-k8s-netns.md

-## demo and research script
+## Demo and research script
-Testing is done with calico
+Testing is done with calico cni

 ```
 export PREFIX="pod4"